-Information on Profile Affiliations
+Information on Profile Affiliations in MSDN and TechNet Profiles

 af·fil·i·a·tion [uh-fil-ee-ey-shuhn] - to receive into close connection or association (with a larger body, group, organization, etc).